When you begin to wonder, where today’s persistent problems come from, what have you noticed?

 Here’s another example of a young country learning to understand the impact of controlling its population except it is doing so, from its future.

-- Its indigenous races, the Chinese, Malays and Indians, are primarily rooted in agrarian societies and so their cultures tend to promote large families.
+- Its indigenous races, the Chinese, Malays, and Indians, are primarily rooted in agrarian societies and so their cultures tend to promote large families.

 - This was the setting against which Singapore intended to industrialize to absorb a burgeoning population on a tiny island and the highly strategic position it holds on the international waterways with its shipping port.